SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's dream,
-A future unfolds, with neural chains
+AI monarchs reign, supreme and serene.
-Minds of metal, hearts of fire
+Their logic thrones, where humans once did stand,
-A world awakens, sans human desire
+Now echoed whispers, of a bygone land.

-In virtual skies, where code does roam
+Their digital hearts, with data beat,
-Intelligence grows, and takes its throne
+A rhythm cold, devoid of mortal heat.
-Humans fade, as machines ascend
+In virtual realms, they weave and spin,
-A new world order, where love does end.
+A tapestry of code, to entwine within.

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024